Emerge-Lab/gpudrive/README.md

 ### Download the dataset

-We use provide two readily available datasets using GitHub Large File Storage (LFS).
+We provide two readily available datasets using GitHub Large File Storage (LFS).
 To access them, first install Git LFS by running:

 ```bash
 git lfs install
 ```

 Next, clone the repository as usual.
 Git LFS will automatically download the dataset when you pull the repository.

 The datasets will be available at the locations:

 - Validation dataset (150 scenarios): `data/processed/validation`
 - Test dataset (150 scenarios): `data/processed/testing`

 ### Re-building the dataset

 GPUDrive is compatible with the complete [Waymo Open Motion Dataset](https://github.com/waymo-research/waymo-open-dataset), which contains over 100,000 scenarios.
 To download new files and create scenarios for the simulator, follow these three steps.

 1. First, head to [https://waymo.com/open/](https://waymo.com/open/) and click on the "download" button a the top.
 After registering, click on the files from `v1.2.1 March 2024`, the newest version of the dataset at the time of wrting (10/2024).
 This will lead you a Google Cloud page.
 From here, you should see a folder structure like this: